Abila (Decapolis): Hellenistic period

 Polybius and Josephus mention the capture of the Ptolemaic city by the Seleucid king Antiochus III in 218 BCE.

 Hasmonean king Alexander Jannaeus (r.
 103-76 BCE) conquered Abila during his expansion wars.

+Among the remains from the Hellenistic period are coins from Tyre.

 Roman period

 Abila was taken by Roman general Pompey in 63 BCE and granted independence.
 In the ensuing Roman and Byzantine periods, Abila reached a position of regional importance.
 Abila was part of the Hellenistic city league known as the Decapolis, as proven by an inscription from the time of Emperor Hadrian (r.
 117–138), in spite of it missing from the list given by Pliny.

-Archaeological evidence, including a temple, coins, and bullae, suggests that several deities were particularly worshipped at Abila, mainly Herakles, possibly in a syncretic form as Herakles-Malqart, combined with iconographic aspects of Dionysus; as well as Tyche and Athena.
+Excavations at the site have revealed a thriving local economy during the Roman period.
+Archaeological finds include large‑scale glass production (lamps, bowls, bottles, goblets, and slag), pottery kilns with thousands of sherds, and wine and olive oil presses cut into bedrock.
+Excavations also unveiled coins of Nabataean king Aretas IV and queen Shaqillah, as well as a coin of Archelaus, ethnarch of Judaea.
+Further evidence, including a temple, coins, and bullae, suggests that several deities were particularly worshipped at Abila, mainly Herakles, possibly in a syncretic form as Herakles-Malqart, combined with iconographic aspects of Dionysus; as well as Tyche and Athena.
 Rock-cut tombs from the 2nd-3rd centuries discovered nearby partly display elaborate mural paintings.